 The Perfect Plane Outfit for Women

 Look for a pair of breathable shoes that are easy to slip on and off.
 If you have TSA PreCheck, don’t worry about wearing socks.
 Wool Runners and the Wool Loungers from Allbirds are super comfortable and breathable so you can go sockless, and the neutral colors go with any outfit.
-These stylish sneakers are a SmarterTravel favorite for their clean look and comfortable wool material.

 A convertible shawl or scarf that can double as a blanket is a necessity for every female traveler.
 This bamboo shawl can be transformed into many things—a cardigan, shawl, infinity scarf, hood, plane blanket, and other customizable options.
 The fabric is breathable and sweat-wicking, so you won’t overheat on the plane with this layer.